Jun. 18, 2020

 Spurs vs. Ajax: My Experience

 I was walking across campus from my dorm to my American Sign Language class.
 It was pouring rain and the area was completely empty except for a few people who also had the misfortune of having a late afternoon class.
 The fact that not many people were around actually worked in my favor, as I did not want anyone to see what I was about to do.
-As I watched Lucas Moura score the winning goal against Ajax in the Champions League final, I screamed, sprinted at full speed, and tripped on the concrete.
+As I watched Lucas Moura score the winning goal against Ajax in the Champions League semi-final, I screamed, sprinted at full speed, and tripped on the concrete.
 In the moment, I could care less what people thought.
 Spurs were going to the Champions League final for the first time in history.

 Being a Spurs fan is never easy.
 There have been plenty of heartbreaks and bad days along the way, but I would not trade my club for anything in the world.
 I will support them until I die, no matter how many trophyless seasons we face.
 Because days like May 8th, 2019, make it all worth it.

 I invited my Liverpool friend to my room to watch the match with my roommate and me.
 He was still on the high of the day before where his club knocked out Barcelona due to Trent Alexander-Arnold's play of the season.
 The match started and I was unable to sit down.
 I was pacing around my room until Ajax captain buried a header past Lloris.
 It was a nicely taken corner and the Dutchmen just had plenty of space to get his head to it.
 My room was silent.
 My Liverpool friend and my Manchester United roommate knew how much this club meant to me and seemed to pay a moment of respect to my feelings.
 I was gutted, but it was still early and we had a few good chances following the goal, I wasn't counting us out yet.